-- According to a survey conducted by the Japan Institute for Labor Policy and Training in 2017, the number of online-based freelancers was estimated at 3.1 million. - Of this figure, 0.2 million (comprising 0.3% of the labor force) were those for whom online freelancing was their "main job" (Takahashi 2018). - Although the number is presumed to have increased since then, its proportion remains well below that of China.
+- According to a survey conducted by the Japan Institute for Labor Policy and Training in 2017, the number of online-based freelancers was estimated at 3.1 million. - However, this figure dropped to 0.2 million (comprising 0.3% of the labor force) when limited to those for whom online freelancing was their "main job" (Takahashi 2018). - Although the number is presumed to have increased since then, its proportion remains well below that of China.

-Platform workers (app workers)
+Platform workers (app-workers)

-• The Freelance Association estimates the number of food delivery platform workers (app workers) to be "between 0.2 and 0.3 million people," as of 2021.
+• The Freelance Association estimates the number of food delivery platform workers (app workers) as of 2021 to be "between 0.2 and 0.3 million people."